 Equity Method: The Company evaluates its investments in unconsolidated companies under ASC 323, Investments - Equity Method and Joint Ventures.
 Investments in which the Company has significant influence, but not a controlling interest, are accounted for under the equity method of accounting.
-Under the equity method, equity investments are increased by additional investments and equity in earnings and losses less dividends received or may be carried at fair value.
+Under the equity method, equity investments are increased by additional investments and equity in earnings, and decreased by equity losses and dividends received or may be carried at fair value.
 The Company reviews its equity investments for impairment whenever events and circumstances indicate a loss in investment value is other than a temporary decline.
 If an impairment charge is recorded, subsequent recoveries in fair value are not reflected in earnings until the investee is sold.
-The Company recognized an impairment of its investment in BDA of \$3.9 million in 2016.
-No such impairment was recognized for the year ended December 31, 2015.
+No such impairment was recognized for the year ended December 31, 2017.
+The Company recognized an impairment of \$3.9 million for the year ended December 31, 2016.
 See Note 5 for further discussion.